angyangie/battleships_api/README.md

 ## Running / Development

 * `rails s` to begin running the Rails server.
-You will also need the Rails component running; repo located at https://github.com/angyangie/Out_of_the_Water
+You will also need the Ember component running; repo located at https://github.com/angyangie/Out_of_the_Water
 * Once the Rails server is running, the JSON data being sent is viewable at http://localhost:3000.
 However, you'll need the Ember server running to play the game; run `ember s` and play on http://localhost:4200.